 The studies on soy protein's potential to block DHT absorption via the production of 5 alpha-reductase have mostly been done on powdered soy protein used as a nutritional supplement.
 But anything that contains soy can work as a DHT blocker.
 This includes soybeans, tofu and soy milk — so make sure to get that DHT-blocking edamame appetizer next time you hit your favorite sushi spot.

-The power of topically applied coconut oil is one of the best-kept secrets in the fight against hair loss.
+The power of topically applied coconut oil is one of the best-kept secrets in the fight against thinning loss.
 While it's not suitable for all hair types, coconut oil can work to support hair growth by providing intense and targeted hydration.
 And bonus points: It turns out it might prevent hair fall by working as a DHT blocker!
 The studies that support coconut oil's ability to reduce DHT levels have mostly been done on lauric acid, which prevents your body from converting testosterone to DHT with good old 5 alpha-reductase, effectively fighting hair loss.

 If you're interested in stopping hair fall, try swapping out your usual cooking oil for this powerful DHT blocker, an easy move that allows you to reduce DHT levels without adding any extra steps to your culinary routine.

 Plus, add a topical hair serum like GRO Hair Serum to your routine to combat hair loss with daily application on wet or dry hair without the sticky mess of coconut oil.